 "The Most Valuable Piece of Cape Flats Sand Fynbos Remaining!"

-- A seasonal wetland with great views of Table Mountain
+- Home to at least 16 seasonal wetland with great views of Table Mountain

 - Hosts 310 plant species of which 34 are threatened & one is endemic

 - Home to 9 amphibians including the critically endangered Micro Frog and Cape Platanna